frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/workflows.md

 Also the users will see entries in their Workflow Action list.
 <img class="screenshot" alt="Workflow" src="{{docs_base_url}}/assets/img/setup/workflow-actions-list.png">

+**Note:**

-**Note:** You can set email template for Workflow Actions on each state.
-The template might consist message for users to proceed with the next Workflow Actions
+- You can set email template for Workflow Actions on each state.
+The template might consist message for users to proceed with the next Workflow Actions.
+- Workflow Actions will not be created for transition to optional state.

-### Video Tutorial:
+### Video Tutorial

 <div>
     <div class="embed-container">